saritasingh581/luxury-cosmetics-sales-dashboard/README.md

 | Conversion Rate         | 3%      |

- - Trends & Insights:
+ ## 🔎 Trends & Insights

 - Seasonal peaks around April–May
 - Estée Lauder, YSL, and Rare Beauty dominate revenue
 - NARS leads in conversion efficiency
 - Europe tops regional sales with 89M revenue
 - Flash Events & Pop-ups outperform other sales channels

 🎛 How You Can Interact

   - Filter by Brand, Region, Event Type, or Location